MuhammadFarag/hello-go/README.md

 }
 ```

-The downside with that though is that the function results are only visible within the scope of the if statement, which might be ok in some cases.
+The downside with that is the function results are only visible within the scope of the if statement, which might be ok in some cases.

 We can define specific errors for comparison purposes.
 That is in case the client might want to take different actions based on different errors.